dknight/whoopee/2024-04-25 stylua-opinionated-code-formatter-for-lua.md

 column_width = 78
 ```

-Now we have 2 options:
+Now we have two options to load config:

 ### Set a flag `--config-path` in the `stylua` command